nih-cfde/training-and-engagement/docs/Kids-First/Exploring-Data-in-the-KF-Portal/KF_7_Plots.md

 section respond dynamically to the query buttons, but they also can be used to build and refine queries, or to see extra information.
-For instance, if you hover your mouse pointer over a bar in the
-\'Experimental Strategy\' plot of the "Available Data" section, you\'ll get the count of that bar and its x-axis label:
+For instance, if you hover your mouse pointer over a bar in the 'Experimental Strategy' plot of the "Available Data" section, you'll get the count of that bar and its x-axis label:

 ![**Extra Plot Information**](../../images/KidsFirstPortal_19.png)